clbaita/sale-watcher/README.md

 Checks a list of sites with provided CSS identifiers for prices, reruns daily and notifies the user of any price drops

+Very basic atm for a bit of a hack

 ## TODO

 - Docker support ✅